ti-nishant/org.civicrm.payment.zaakpay/README.md

 		1. Go to Manage Events > {Your Event} > Configure > Online Registration
 		2. Include Profile (bottom of page)  > select profile that you created > save.
 		3. Go to "Fees".
-		4. Choose Zaakpay payment Processor and save.(make sure that you currency is set to INR)
+		4. Choose Zaakpay payment Processor and save.(make sure that your currency is set to INR)
 		5. Test the processor by going to the test-drive mode.